ianstormtaylor/slate/docs/concepts/03-locations.md

 ## `Path`

 Paths are the lowest-level way to refer to a location.
-Each path is a simple array of numbers that refers to a node in the document tree by its indexes in each of its ancestors nodes down the tree:
+Each path is a simple array of numbers that refers to a node in the document tree by its indexes in each of its ancestor nodes down the tree:

 ```ts
 type Path = number[]